pglen/pydbase/README.md

   To clean the old record history, one may delete all the records with this same key, except the last one.

+# Blockcain implementation

+   The database is extended with a blockhcain implementation.
+The new class is called twinchain; and it is a class derived from twincore.

+  To drive the blockchain, just use the append method.
+Th database will calculate all the hashes, integrate it into the existing chain with the new item getting a backlink field.
+This field is calulated based upon the previous record's hash and the previous record frozen date.
+This assures that identical data will have a different hash, so data cannot be anticipated based upon its hash alone.

+To drive it:

+        core = twinchain.TwinChain()    # Takes an optional file name
+        #core.core_verbose = verbose    # Give details as it operates
+        core.append("The payload")      # Arbitrary data

+## Integrity check

+   Two levels; Level one is checking if the record checksums are correct;
+   Level two checks if the linkage is correct.

 ### TODO